Provisioning a new vmware hosts fails with 'Invalid MAC '

 Foreman 1.8 tries to match the NICs specified during creation to the networks that it sees on the VM created.
 The network requested is "network"=>"vlan60-Internal", but the one created was network="dvportgroup-236" ("DVSwitch: f4 1e 2d 50 ac 49 e8 45-59 22 ba 45 20 23 46 66").
 Do you know if those are related in any way, or maybe we have an issue with it creating VMs with the wrong network?

-#8 Updated by Dominic Cleal almost 5 years ago
+#8 Updated by Dominic Cleal over 6 years ago

 - Status changed from Need more information to Feedback